We compiled the most important elements in SEO on-page, off-page and technical optimization for you in a simple and understandable SEO checklist.

 2. Put the user in the center – the user experience

 The boundaries between search engine optimization and user experience are therefore fluid.
 So what does Google mean by putting the user first?
-In principle, there are many criteria that are not only ranking factors, but are also essential for users.
+In principle, many criteria are not only ranking factors but are also essential for users.
 As a website operator, you also benefit from a positive user experience through the following points:

 2.1 Optimization of the website for mobile devices

 When creating new websites, mobile optimization is a must these days.
 After all, you don’t want to scare away your users who are viewing the website on their smartphones.
 However, there are still enough websites that lag in this regard.
 The reasons for this may be manifold.
 However, Google had already announced some time ago that it would no longer use the desktop version of websites for indexing, but would rank websites based on the mobile version, i.e. “mobile-first indexing”.
 Websites that are not mobile-optimized are then at a disadvantage in terms of ranking, even if the desktop version is used.